-If you want your blog posts to be ranked higher in search engines such as Google and Yahoo, it’s important that they be properly optimized.
-In this SEO for beginners tutorial, I’ll show you the steps you can take to be sure your posts are properly optimized.
+If you want your blog posts to be ranked higher in search engines such as Google and Yahoo, it’s essential that they be appropriately optimized.
+In this SEO for beginners tutorial, I’ll show you the steps you can take to be sure your blog posts are search engine optimized.

 SEO for Beginners

 A search engine optimized (SEO) blog post means a potential for more traffic to your blog.
 If you make money with your blog, it can also mean an increase in your income.

 By following these blogging tips, you will increase your chances of being ranked higher in search engines.

 Helpful posts for getting more blog traffic: